Obstructive Sleep Apnea

 What are possible complications of obstructive sleep apnea?

 Letting obstructive sleep apnea continue untreated is risky.
-You can get in a serious accident if you fall asleep while operating machinery or driving a car.
+You can get in a serious accident if you fall asleep while operating machinery or driving a car due to being so tired from sleep apnea.

 Health problems may develop as a result of obstructive sleep apnea.
 These include: